Lust for Life (Iggy Pop album): Artwork and release

 Lust for Life was released through RCA on September 9, 1977, with the catalog number RCA PL-12488.
 It received little promotion from RCA, primarily due to the death of Elvis Presley two weeks earlier, whose catalog the label was adamant on reissuing.
 Although RCA had pressed decent quantities of the album, once the first pressings were sold out, there were none left.
 Tony Sales recalled: "Lust for Life just disappeared from the shelves, and that was it."
-Trynka notes that whereas The Idiot had received a decent amount of press coverage, Lust for Life, which he calls "the most overtly commercial album of Iggy Pop's career"—and the record that marked his "return to health and happiness"—received little, contributing to its poor performance.
+Paul Trynka notes that whereas The Idiot had received a decent amount of press coverage, Lust for Life, which he calls "the most overtly commercial album of Iggy Pop's career"—and the record that marked his "return to health and happiness"—received little, contributing to its poor performance.

 Despite little promotion and lack of vinyl pressings, Lust for Life managed to peak at number 28 on the UK Albums Chart and remained Pop's highest-charting release in the UK until 2016's Post Pop Depression.
 It also peaked at number 120 on the US Billboard Top LPs & Tape chart, and performed well in the Netherlands, peaking at number 8.
 "Success", backed with "The Passenger", was released on September 30, 1977, as a single from the album, but failed to chart.

 Tour

-With little promotion from the label, Pop was forced to continue touring.
-The Sales brothers were brought back for the tour, while Canadian guitarist Stacy Heydon, who worked with Bowie on his 1976 Isolar Tour, replaced Gardiner on guitar.
-Bowie, who was adamant about promoting "Heroes", was replaced on keyboards by Scott Thurston, a former member of the Stooges.
-The band, who performed 40 gigs in almost nine weeks, received positive reviews.
-Critic Lester Bangs of NME, who gave negative assessments for both The Idiot and Lust for Life, praised Pop's on-stage energy.
+With little promotion from the label, Pop continued touring.
+The Sales brothers were brought back for the tour, while the Canadian guitarist Stacy Heydon, who worked with Bowie on his 1976 Isolar Tour, replaced Gardiner on guitar.
+Bowie, promoting "Heroes", was replaced on keyboards by former Stooges member Scott Thurston.
+The band performed 40 gigs in almost nine weeks and received positive reviews.
+The critic Lester Bangs of NME, who gave negative assessments for both The Idiot and Lust for Life, praised Pop's on-stage energy.
 Thurston recalled Pop being more professional than his days touring with the Stooges; he attributed this to him turning 30 years old.
 Thurston and Pop became good friends during the tour, although Pop still suffered from bouts of alcohol and cocaine use, as well as financial troubles.
-The Sales brothers were fired by Pop at the end of the tour.
+Pop fired the Sales brothers at the end of the tour.